Vaginal discharge: what are the secretions of the vagina?

 What is normal vaginal discharge like?

-Normal vaginal discharge is usually the color and consistency of egg white!
-Leucorrhoea should not have a strong odour or be too thick: any abnormal variations in color, odour or appearance should lead you to consult your gynaecologist.
+Normal vaginal discharge is generally the color and consistency of egg white!
+Leucorrhoea should not have a strong odour or be too thick: any abnormal variations in color, odour or appearance should be reported to your gynaecologist.

 Is it normal to have vaginal discharge every day?

 White discharge is completely normal throughout the menstrual cycle.
-It is cervical mucus that regulates the vaginal flora, whose composition and appearance vary slightly depending on the menstrual phase in the cycle.
+This is the cervical mucus that regulates the vaginal flora, whose composition and appearance vary slightly according to your menstrual phase in the cycle.

 What are abnormal discharges?

-A foul-smelling, thick, opaque, green or brown discharge may be a sign of a sexually transmitted infection or a gynecological condition.
-Don't hesitate to consult your health care professional.
+A foul-smelling, thick, opaque, green or brown discharge may be the sign of a sexually transmitted infection or a gynaecological disorder.
+Do not hesitate to consult your health professional.

-- Periodic protection: which one to choose for your period?
+- Period protection: which one to choose for your period?

 - What are the symptoms of menstruation?